Medical expert of the article

 Pathogenesis of diphtheria

-Diphtheria toxin can damage any cells, especially at high concentrations, but most often affects target cells: cardiomyocytes, oligodendrogliocytes, leukocytes.
+Diphtheria toxin can damage any cells, especially at high concentrations, but most often affects target cells: cardiomyocytes, oligodendrogliocytes, and leukocytes.

 Epidemiology of diphtheria